smcgroarty/gigabyte-z390-gaming-sli/aorus-pro-wifi.md

 ##  Aorus Z390 Pro Wifi
 #### Warning
-These are the settings I have made, The **Advanced CPU Options** are for my overclod on my CPU, they can all be left to Auto and let the BIOS handle all things with no overclocking.
+These are the settings I have made, The **Advanced CPU Options** are for my overclod on my CPU, they can all be left to Auto and let the BIOS handle all things with no overclocking. <br>
 I am at 4.9Ghz and under 1.3V for VCore.
-I do not have issues with heat, my temps under extreme workload (Prime95 hit 92c) and under normal work loads I don't see 70c (Exporting 4k video, picture editing, gaming)
+I do not have issues with heat, my temps under extreme workload (Prime95 hit 92c) and under normal work loads I don't see 70c (Exporting 4k video, picture editing, gaming) <br>
-I do not overclock the RAM and all settings are just with XMP Enabled.
+I do not overclock the RAM and all settings are just with XMP Enabled. <br>
-I have tested 5.1GHz and that was way to hot once load was applied (hit 100c quickly).
+I have tested 5.1GHz and that was way to hot once load was applied (hit 100c quickly). <br>
-Tested 5GHz and under load it is at 95c with Vcore spiking to 1.42V, but I think a better air flow case would lower temps There is a noticable and benchmarkable improvement from stock settings to 4.9GHz on all core, but your mileage may vary.
+Tested 5GHz and under load it is at 95c with Vcore spiking to 1.42V, but I think a better air flow case would lower temps <br>
+There is a noticable and benchmarkable improvement from stock settings to 4.9GHz on all core, but your mileage may vary. <br>

 ##### Hardware Configuration
 My hardware is: